How to Write a Vacation Request Email (+ Tips & Examples)

 • “Good afternoon” or similar expressions.

-Step #3: Mention your vacation days
+Step #3: Mention the vacation days

 Here are a few tried-and-tested examples: